-The Bill sets out the preliminary steps that contracting authorities may voluntarily take when conducting a procurement exercise.
+The Act sets out the preliminary steps that contracting authorities may voluntarily take when conducting a procurement exercise.

-Clause 14 (Planned procurement notices) introduces the concept of a "planned procurement notice" confirming the contracting authority's intention to publish a tender notice.
+Section 15 (Planned procurement notices) introduces the concept of a "planned procurement notice" confirming the contracting authority's intention to publish a tender notice.
 If a planned procurement notice is published at least 40 days but not more than 12 months before the tender notice is published, it will be deemed a "qualifying planned procurement notice."
-Accordingly, reduced tendering periods may apply (see the table set out below in relation to Chapter 6 for further details of the reduced periods).
-The planned procurement notice seems to be a replacement for the current Prior Information Notice (PIN), but contracting authorities should note that under the Bill, such a notice cannot be used as a call for competition in the same way that a PIN can under the current rules.
-Given that the purpose of this planned procurement notice will be limited to simply notifying of an intention to procure, there is some debate as to the usefulness and practicality of the notice (particularly given that there is a separate notice to use in relation to pre-market engagement activity).
+Accordingly, reduced tendering periods may apply (see the table set out below in our commentary on Chapter 6 re. general provisions about award and procedures for further details of the reduced periods).
+The planned procurement notice fulfils one of the purposes served by the current Prior Information Notice (PIN) and reflects the recent change in position that such a notice cannot be used as a call for competition in light of certain commitments under Free Trade Agreements entered into between the United Kingdom and Australia and New Zealand.
+Given that the purpose of this planned procurement notice will be limited to simply notify of an intention to procure (which was what a PIN was used for prior to the 2015 PCR), there is some debate as to the usefulness and practicality of the notice (particularly given that there is a separate notice to use in relation to premarket engagement activity), although contracting authorities may find that this is a useful way to discharge their duties to reduce or remove barriers for SMEs (who may find such notices helpful in identifying potential opportunities).

-Clause 15 of the Bill provides that contracting authorities may engage with suppliers and others by way of "preliminary market engagement".
-A contracting authority may voluntarily issue a "preliminary market engagement notice" pursuant to clause 16 confirming its intention to conduct a "preliminary market engagement" but is not obliged to do so.
-The Bill sets out the purposes for which preliminary market engagement may be undertaken, for example, development of specifications, designing the appropriate procurement procedure, award criteria and procurement documents and building capacity among suppliers in relation to the contract being awarded.
-Contracting authorities engaging in preliminary market engagement must take steps to ensure those participating are not put at an unfair advantage and competition is not distorted.
-If a supplier is put at an unfair advantage that cannot be avoided due to preliminary market engagement the supplier must be treated as an "excludable supplier" (see clause 54, Meaning of excluded and excludable supplier) in relation to the relevant contract award.
+Section 16 of the Act provides that contracting authorities may engage with suppliers and others by way of "preliminary market engagement".

+The Act sets out the purposes for which preliminary market engagement may be undertaken in section 16, for example, development of specifications, designing the appropriate procurement procedure, award criteria and procurement documents and building capacity among suppliers in relation to the contract being awarded.
+Contracting authorities engaging in preliminary market engagement must take steps to ensure that those participating are not put at an unfair advantage and that competition is not distorted.
+If a supplier is put at an unfair advantage that cannot be avoided due to preliminary market engagement, the supplier must be treated as an "excluded supplier" (see section 57, Meaning of excluded and excludable supplier) in relation to the relevant contract award, and the supplier must be excluded from participating in, or progressing as part of, any competitive tendering procedure.